 Other Online Outlets

 Affiliated Interests Founder

-The owners of Baam trade were Nas Pecat and Ana and Branislav Vucelic, the daughter and son of Pecat's editor, Milorad Vucelic.
+The owners of Baam trade were Nas Pecat and Ana and Branislav Vucelic, the daughter and son of Pecat's founder, Milorad Vucelic.

 Tax/ ID Number